-In the message.c file, notice the two calls to Log_write2() in tsk0_func(), which runs only on CORE0.
-The calls to Log_write2() pass event types of UIABenchmark_start and UIABenchmark_stop.
+In the message.c file, notice two calls to Log_write2() in tsk0_func(), which runs only on CORE0.
+The calls to Log_write2() pass events of UIABenchmark_start and UIABenchmark_stop types.
 These are used to bracket the code that uses MessageQ to send and receive a message from a remote processor.